I am spoiled. I live just 45 minutes far from Val d’Orcia.

 Where to buy a good stock of pecorino: Il Cacio di Ernello for some original Pecorino di Pienza, a chalky sheep cheese which can be fresh, semi aged and aged.
 Try also the pecorino aged in walnut leaves.

-Where to do some local shopping: Ferro Battuto Biagiotti, for original wroth-iron objects, and Aracne, hand weaved scarves, stoles, accessories, tablecloths, runners, towels, plaids, curtains.
+Where to do some local shopping: Ferro Battuto Biagiotti, for original wrought-iron objects, and Aracne, hand weaved scarves, stoles, accessories, tablecloths, runners, towels, plaids, curtains.
 Their threads and fabrics are all natural.

 2. San Quirico d’Orcia